 If it’s a flash flood, then generally yes.
 But some insurers may be unwilling to cover you if you live in a location susceptible to flooding.
 Others will cover you, but may decide to set higher premiums on your home insurance payments.

-If your home content or buildings insurance is up for renewal or you’re moving into a new home, the best thing to do is speak to an insurance broker who can help you find the right level of cover for you.
+If your home content or buildings insurance is up for renewal or you’re moving into a new home, the best thing to do is compare home insurance providers to find the right cover for you.

 To clean up after a flood, you’ll need to call your insurance company before you do anything, and they’ll advise on what to do next, including whether you’re able to make a claim.